Compensation for pain and suffering

 If your injuries are (fully or partly) the fault of your employer or any other person, you may be able to claim compensation for pain and suffering under common law.

-- Firstly, you need to demonstrate that any injury you have sustained is serious; and
+- You need to demonstrate that any injury you have sustained is serious

-- Secondly, you need to establish that this injury was caused by the fault of your employer, or another party, and
+- You need to establish that this injury was caused by the fault of your employer, or another party, and

-- Thirdly, there are strict time limits to make a common law claim.
-In Victoria, a common law claim must be made within 6 years from the date of your injury.
-That’s why it is important to seek legal advice early.
+- In Victoria, a common law claim must be made within 6 years from the date of your injury.
+It’s important to seek legal advice early as strict time limits apply.

 Common misconceptions about eligibility